 Even though this is a question of personal preference only, a bike with drop handlebars looks good.
 It is like going to work in a sports car.
 You can further customize the unique looks of your drop bar with a range of custom handlebar tapes.

 Brake lever position

-In city traffic your ride is constantly interrupted by traffic lights, pedestrians crossing, getting up and down curbs, crossing tram or train tracks, cobble stones, potholes etc. In these scenarios you always need to reach for the brakes.
+Your ride is constantly interrupted by traffic lights, pedestrians crossing, getting up and down curbs, crossing tram or train tracks, cobble stones and potholes when you ride in city traffic.
+In these scenarios, you always need to reach for the brakes.
 Most drop bars have the brake levers mounted on the hoods, which some don’t even notice, others find it a minor annoyance, and some find really annoying.

-What to do about it: I have seen bikes with brake levers on the flat part of the bar, which is a possible solution, but not a very practical one if you have a road bike and you use it for weekend rides.
-Also, modifying a high end road bike is a little bit of a butchery.
-Dual brake levers or brake lever extensions for drop bars are a much better solution, though still impractical/impossible on high end road bikes.
+What to do about it: I have seen bikes with brake levers on the flat part of the bar, which is a possible solution but not a very practical one if you have a road bike and you use it for weekend rides.
+Also, modifying a high-end road bike is a little bit of butchery.
+Dual brake levers or brake lever extensions for drop bars are a much better solution, though still impractical/impossible on high-end road bikes.

 Harder and more expensive to repair

 Most bikes with drop bars have the cabling covered by the bar tape.
-When things go wrong and the cable needs fixing/replacing, it will involve some extra time and cost.
+When things go wrong, and the cable needs fixing/replacing, it will require extra time and cost.

 Less control than flat bars when going slow